The initial process

 change, helping congregations transform into communities of belonging,

 meaning and purpose.
-The relationships that emerge from the communities
+The relationships and learning that emerge from the communities